martinchu/Multiplex-Network/README.md

 <!-- The multilayer network research is not well-developed. -->
 <!-- In this paper/research, a node represents a financial entity and an edge represents a relation -->

+#Program Description

+##input
+the input will include the number of banks reported, the minimum capital of each bank (MC), the (C)